systechafrica/MSS-Documentation/docs/src/glossary/index.md

 **Commuted Payment:** the whole or part of a pension entitlement paid to a member on retirement subject to scheme rules and/or Income Tax Regulations.

-**Interest Formula:** the interest formula used in calculating the interest to be distributed to the members contributions at in a scheme.

 **Contributory Scheme:** a retirement benefits scheme in which both the sponsor(s) and the members contribute to the fund.

 **Closed Scheme:** a scheme which is closed to new members but which otherwise functions as a normal scheme for its continuing members.